crossplane/crossplane/design/one-pager-host-aware-stack-manager.md

 However, considering the following, this should not cause a new limitation for Crossplane:

-- There are already labels holding some resource names (e.g. `core.crossplane.io/parent-name: stack-gcp`) and Kubernetes Labels are [limited to 63 chars](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/#syntax-and-character-set)
+- There are already labels holding some resource names (e.g. `core.crossplane.io/parent-name: provider-gcp`) and Kubernetes Labels are [limited to 63 chars](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/#syntax-and-character-set)
 - Kubernetes namespaces are limited to 63 chars